arbindo/mimock/docs/docs.md

 #### UserRole

-User role indicates the role for the particular user.
-Access management for this platform is role based and the user is mapped to one of the role as mentioned below,
+User role indicates the role for the user.
+Access management for this platform is role based and the user is mapped to one of the roles as mentioned below,

     - ADMIN - A person who has access to all features of the platform and has control over the other users of the platform for access management.
 It is the super-user behaviour.
     - MANAGER - A person who has access to all features of the platform.